See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 Eliminates manual effort, freeing analysts to focus on high-impact security tasks

-Building better alerts and frequently tuning them are crucial to managing alert fatigue and burnout, improving job satisfaction, and addressing some of the other SOC challenges we’ve talked about before.
-However, alert triage—the process of efficiently sorting and prioritizing cybersecurity alerts—and the investigation, play an equally, if not more, impactful role on both analyst satisfaction and security outcomes
+However, alert triage—the process of efficiently sorting and prioritizing incoming cybersecurity alerts—and the investigation, play an equally, if not more, impactful role on both analyst satisfaction and security outcomes.

 The first question to consider during alert triage may seem obvious, but it's frequently missed: what triggered the alert?
 As an investigator, lacking this information means you are essentially flying blind, increasing the chance that your investigation will not follow the most effective line of questioning.
 Moreover, without understanding the cause of the alert, you are more likely to misinterpret the evidence you examine.